uhop/dynamodb-toolkit/README.md

 No-dependencies opinionated micro-library for [AWS DynamoDB](https://aws.amazon.com/dynamodb/) to build small efficient RESTful APIs and high-performance command-line utilities with a simple intuitive API.

-Helps with:
+* Designed to work with existing code.
+Your legacy code can be gradually improved.
+No special requirements for database tables or indices!
+* Battle-proven.
+Used in production of mission-critical applications.

-* Flexible way to prepare your data objects for storing and revive it back:
+* Provides a flexible way preparing your data objects for storing and reviving them back:
   * Supports complex indexing: design your own queries!
   * Validate objects before storing.
   * Check consistency of a database before storing objects.
-  * Rich set of efficient read/write/delete/clone operations.
+  * Rich set of efficient read/write/delete/clone/move operations.
   * Various low-level and high-level utilities for DynamoDB.
 * Automatically encoding/decoding your beautiful JSON data to and fro DynamoDB internal format.
   * Supports [AWS.DynamoDB](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html) clients.